BACK TO INDEX

 We show how certain properties of Goldbeter's original 1995 model for circadian oscillations can be proved mathematically.
 We establish global asymptotic stability, and in particular no oscillations, if the rate of transcription is somewhat smaller than that assumed by Goldbeter, but, on the other hand, this stability persists even under arbitrary delays in the feedback loop.
 We are mainly interested in illustrating certain mathematical techniques, including the use of theorems concerning tridiagonal cooperative systems and the recently developed theory of monotone systems with inputs and outputs.

 13. D. Angeli, P. de Leenheer, and E.D.
 Sontag.
 A tutorial on monotone systems- with an application to chemical reaction networks.
 In Proc.
 16th Int.
 Symp.
 Mathematical Theory of Networks and Systems (MTNS 2004), CD-ROM, WP9.1, Katholieke Universiteit Leuven, 2004.
-[PDF] Keyword(s): systems biology, biochemical networks, nonlinear stability, dynamical systems, monotone systems.
+[PDF] Keyword(s): systems biology, reaction networks, nonlinear stability, dynamical systems, monotone systems.

 Abstract: